Interacting Regional Policies in Containing a Disease: Results

 \subsection{Simulations}

-The theory provides insights into the various hurdles that quarantine policies face, but does not provide insight into how well different types policies will fare in slowing infection and at what costs.
+The theory shows that for most natural settings, anything short of a global quarantine is unlikely to contain the disease.
+Thus, it becomes important to understand how well different policies do at curbing the number of infections over time.
+In particular, we next study --- via simulations --- how stylized versions of the containment policies that are used in practice fare in terms of minimizing infections over time, {\sl and} at what costs in terms of person-days of quarantine.

 To explore this, we simulate a contagion on a network of 140000 nodes that mimics real-world data \cite{mccormick2010many,banerjee2018changes,beaman2018can,banerjee2020messages}.
-These simulations illustrate our theoretical results and also show the improvements that proactive policies provide relative to myopic ones.
-The results are robust to choices of parameters (SI).
+These simulations illustrate our theoretical results and also show the improvements that proactive policies provide relative to reactive ones.
+The SI presents the robustness of the results to some variations of parameters.

 The network is divided into 40 \emph{locations}, each with a population of 3500.
-We generate the network using a geographic stochastic block model (SI).
+We generate the network using a geographic stochastic block model.
 The probability of interacting declines with distance.
-The average degree is 20.49 and nodes have 79.08\% of their interactions within their own locations and 20.92\% outside of their location (calibrated to data from India and the United States, including data collected during COVID-19 \cite{mccormick2010many,banerjee2018changes,beaman2018can,banerjee2020messages}, SI).
-We set the basic reproduction rate $R_0 = 3.5$ to mimic COVID-19 \cite{hao2020reconstruction}, and $\theta = 5$ and $\alpha = 0.1$ (\cite{lauer2020incubation,hortaccsu2020estimating,li2020substantial}, SI).
+The average degree is 20.49 and nodes have 79.08\% of their interactions within their own locations and 20.92\% outside of their location (calibrated to data from India and the United States, including data collected during COVID-19 \cite{mccormick2010many,banerjee2018changes,beaman2018can,banerjee2020messages, SI}).
+We fix this network, and use it for all simulations.

-The simulated network is fairly symmetric in degree and therefore approximates satisfying growth-balance, and thus the attention in our simulations is focused on leakage and detection delay.
+We conduct 10000 simulations of each policy and then take the average over the simulations, with each simulation using an infection seed selected uniformly at random.
+The simulations progress in four stages: first, any node that has been infected for exactly $\tau$ periods is detected with probability $\alpha$; next, policy makers use the information they have about detected infections to decide whether to enact a quarantines (if one is not already in place in their jurisdiction); third, the disease progresses and currently infected people can infect their neighbors and people who have been infected for $\theta$ periods recover; finally, quarantines can end and new quarantines are implemented.
+We set the rate that a node infects its neighbors in order to get a basic reproduction rate of $R_0 = 3.5$ (to mimic COVID-19 \cite{hao2020reconstruction}), and we set $\theta = 5$, $\tau=3$ (when used) and $\alpha = 0.1$ \cite{lauer2020incubation,hortaccsu2020estimating,li2020substantial, SI}.

-Before introducing jurisdictions, we first illustrate the effects of leakage as well as delays in detection.
-In Figure \ref{fig:theorem_conditions}, the entire network is governed by a single policymaker using a $(k,x)=(3,1)$-regional quarantine.
+The simulated network is fairly symmetric in degree and therefore approximates satisfying growth-balance.
+Thus, the attention in our simulations is focused on leakage across jurisdictions and detection delay.